MinaProtocol/mina/rfcs/0004-style-guidelines.md

 end)
 ```

 Now we only need to implement a stub for the features we use in our module and not all of `Dep1.S` (just `Dep1.Base.S`).
 However, this doesn't play nicely with our preferred method for handling functor signature equality.
-Unforunately, one would need to play a very complicated dance to prove to the compiler that (for example):
+Unfortunately, given for example the following signatures:

 ```ocaml
 module type Ledger_full = sig